ericoporto/ags-manual-wiki/acintro9.md

 ### Advanced Room Features

-Now you are ready for the [Advanced Room Features tutorial!](AdvancedRoomFeatures)
+Now you are ready for the [Advanced Room Features Section!](AdvancedRoomFeatures)

 [Return to tutorials index](StartingOff)